 4. The 3 figures were painting in a geometrical design

 The painting depicts the seated Mary with her son, the baby Jesus Christ, and the baby John the Baptist.
 These figures are a recurring theme in Raphael’s work.
-Some other famous works with the same theme are “Madonna of the Meadow,” located in the Kunsthistorisches Museum in Vienna, and the “Belle Jardinière,” located in the Musée du Louvre in Paris.
+Some other famous works with the same theme are “Madonna del Prato,” located in the Kunsthistorisches Museum in Vienna, and the “Belle Jardinière,” located in the Musée du Louvre in Paris.

 These paintings clearly show the influence of one particular work by Leonardo da Vinci, an unfinished painting called “Virgin and Child with St Anne.”